TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

     This is normally the same value as the name of the root-level object that defines the frame.

 ..  index:: Simple data types; wrap
 ..  _data-type-wrap:

 wrap
 ====

-..  t3-data-type:: wrap
+..  confval:: wrap

     :Syntax: <...> \| </...>